Berg0162/Simcline-V2/docs/Frequently_Asked_Questions.md

 # [9]
 <b>How to (later) manage (changed) Device MAC Addresses?</b> <br>
 When you run <b>Smart-MITM</b>, it is instructed to detect and store in ESP32 NVS (Non-Volatile-Storage) the MAC addresses for Trainer and Laptop.
 These stored MAC addresses are used by <b>Smart-Simcline</b> to unmistakenly connect to the right client and server!
 If you want to check or eventually change the MAC addresses in NVS (because of changing devices) you will find in `Simcline-V2/examples` a tool <b>Test_Board_plus_NVS</b> that will help with the task!
 Notice that MAC addresses have to be a) <b>correct</b> and b) in <b>right format</b> to be resolved at connection-time!<br>
-The second option with permanent result, is to insert <b>defines</b> for Laptop and Trainer in the `configNimBLE.h`.
+The second option with permanent result, is to insert <b>defines</b> for Laptop and Trainer addresses in the `configNimBLE.h`.
 + Open file, edit and save(!): `/documents/arduino/libraries/Simcline-V2/src/config/configNimBLE.h`<br>
 Look for the following section:
 ```C++